tuda-parallel/TMIO/docs/students_contribute.md

 4. **Development Workflow**:
    - Work only on the branch assigned to you.
    - Regularly pull updates from the `development` branch and merge them into your branch to stay up-to-date (at least every two weeks).
-   - Build FTIO with the debug flag so that changes made in the directory are directly visible to the command line call without reinstalling FTIO.
+   - Build TMIO with the debug flag so that changes made in the directory are directly visible to the command line call without reinstalling TMIO.
 For that call:

      ```bash
+     cd <tmio_repo>
-     cd <ftio_repo>
+	 cd build
-     make debug #creates a virtual environment and install FTIO
-     # or
-     pip install -e .
+     make
      ```
    - follow the [best practice guidelines](#best-practices) to ensure code compatibility and a smooth experience for all developers